idank/holykeebs-docs/guides/touchpad-module/index.md

 ::: info

-Your kit may have the touchpad sandwiched with the top surface, already inside the printed mount.
+Modules now come with the touchpad already pressed into the printed mount.
 Skip these steps below.

 :::